andremarques94/web-server-nodejs/README.md

 ## How to use

 1. Clone the repository
-2. Run `npm install` to install the dependencies
-3. Run `node server.js` to start the server
+2. Run `npm start` to start the server
-4. Open your browser and go to `http://localhost:3000/` to see the server in action
+3. Open your browser and go to `http://localhost:3000/` to see the server in action

 ## Features